 Coat: medium short, the coat is single and close lying, glossy and satiny.
 The coat is blue, each hair being silver tipped, enlightening the fur with a silver sheen effect, even more intense where the coat is shorter.
 The coat over the spine is inclined to break as the cat moves.

 Small eyes or eyes set too close.
 Narrow head.
 Ghost tabby markings in adult cats.
 Lack of silver halo.

 White lockets.
+General show penalties and withholdings.

 KURILIAN BOBTAIL SHORTHAIR & LONGHAIR